simonpacis/hyperstatic/README.md

 hyperStatic can insert strings of text into your files.

 ### Setup
-Create a file called `strings.json` in the project directory.
-So, next to `dist/` and `src/`.

-In the strings.json you type strings of text that you want inserted in your html-documents.
+In your `project_name.json`-file you type strings of text that you want inserted in your html-documents.
 E.g.:

 ```json